Top

 • Willfully tortures, maliciously punishes, or willfully and unlawfully cages a child;

-• Knowingly or willingly abuses a child and in doing so causes great bodily harm, permanent disability, or permanent disfigurement to the child.
+• Knowingly or willfully abuses a child and in doing so causes great bodily harm, permanent disability, or permanent disfigurement to the child.

 Client-Focused.
 RESULT-DRIVEN.